Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Additional Mechanics/Dynamic Hacking.md

 Dynamic hacking involves three key differences.
 First, a hacking encounter spans multiple phases, during which the hacker can pursue various objectives.
 Second, a hacker splits their Computers skill into several specializations (Deceive, Hack, and Process), used in place of the Computers modifier during the encounter.
 Finally, multiple hackers can contribute to dynamic hacking—even PCs with limited technical skills.
 Dynamic hacking functions with existing rules and encounters with minimal adaptation.
 Rules and guidelines for using this system with existing character options appear on page 73.

-# COMPUTERS SUBSKILLS
+# Computers Subskills

 **Source** _Tech Revolution pg.
 70_
 In dynamic hacking, the Computers skill is broken into three subskills used for various tasks: Deceive, Hack, and Process. **Deceive** represents your ability to hide or misrepresent your identity to avoid detection, confound foes, and trick your way past safeguards. **Hack** represents your prowess to manipulate programs, exploit vulnerabilities, and brute-force your way into a computer’s files. **Process** represents your ability to identify threats and opportunities, as well as change, sustain, defend, or repair your own programs.
 Your modifier for each of these subskills equals your Computers skill modifier, plus any modifiers based on how you configure your hacking persona (see below).

-# DIGITAL PERSONA
+# Digital Persona

 **Source** _Tech Revolution pg.
 70_
 While hacking into a computer, you navigate and manipulate its systems through a persona, which is your anchor in that digital world.
 The persona’s simply a bundle of code through which you act, though you can give it a sensory signature that others perceive when interacting with it.
 However, your persona is also a target through which others can attack you, track your location, and expel you from the digital space.